pergus/netbox-zabbix/docs/proxygroup_model.md

 2. **HostConfig Model**: Host configurations can be assigned to proxy groups for monitoring.
 3. **Mapping Models**: DeviceMapping and VMMapping can specify proxy groups for matching hosts.

-## Best Practices

-1. **Failover Planning**: Set appropriate `failover_delay` values based on your network reliability and monitoring requirements.

-2. **Minimum Online Proxies**: Configure `min_online` to ensure sufficient redundancy for your monitoring needs.

-3. **Descriptive Naming**: Use clear, descriptive names for proxy groups to facilitate management and troubleshooting.

-4. **Regular Synchronization**: Keep proxy groups synchronized with Zabbix to ensure accurate monitoring configurations.

-5. **Documentation**: Use the `description` field to document the purpose and configuration of each proxy group.

 ## Error Handling